Make an enquiry

 Exploring the ends of the Earth...

-Days in Maliau are spent traversing its wild terrain, following your guides on undulating treks through the dense undergrowth with the forest canopy towering above you.
-Pulling yourself up on ropes when you come to particularly steep sections, you’ll be rewarded with spectacular panoramic views over the Basin.
+Days in Maliau are spent following your guides on undulating treks through the undergrowth with the forest canopy towering above you, pulling yourself up on ropes to tackle particularly steep sections.
+The rewards for your endeavours are spectacular panoramic views over the Basin.
 This area has the highest density of waterfalls in Malaysia, with the 7-tiered Maliau Falls being the largest and most impressive.
-It’s an ideal place to picnic, take in the scenery, and cool off with a swim in the tea-coloured, mineral rich waters.
-Whilst this might not be everyone's idea of a relaxing holiday, it makes for an undeniably memorable experience.
+It’s an ideal place to picnic, take in the scenery, and cool off with a swim in the tea-coloured, mineral rich waters - an undeniably memorable experience.

 Selamat datang (Welcome) to Kota Kinabalu

-Not everyone chooses to stay in the city itself, with many favouring the nearby beaches, but highlights for those who do include the Atkinson Clock Tower (Kota Kinabalu's oldest building from the British Colonial era), the iconic floating mosque, bustling markets, and a pleasant waterfront area with ample bars, night markets and restaurants serving super-fresh seafood.
+Not everyone chooses to stay in the city itself, with many favouring the nearby beaches, but the capital’s highlights include the Atkinson Clock Tower (Kota Kinabalu's oldest colonial-era building), the iconic floating mosque, bustling markets, and a pleasant waterfront area with ample bars, night markets and restaurants serving super-fresh seafood.
 If you’ve still got an adventurous itch to scratch, you can attempt to reach the summit of Mt Kinabalu, one of South-East Asia’s highest peaks.
 Climbers with a reasonable level of fitness can ascend from tropical lowlands and mossy forests to alpine meadows, dominated by the jagged granite peaks of the mountain rising over 13,000 feet towards the sky.

 It’s a jungle out there…

-A few days in the wilds of the Maliau Basin, paired with a couple of nights in Kota Kinabalu and a sojourn on a nearby beach, is more than enough to fill one visit to Borneo, but for those with more time, Sabah has plenty to offer.
+A few days in the rainforest wilds, a couple of nights in Kota Kinabalu and a sojourn on a nearby beach is more than enough to fill one visit to Borneo, but for those with more time, Sabah has plenty to offer.
 A short flight from Kota Kinabalu takes you to Sandakan and the nearby Sepilok Orangutan Sanctuary, which is famous for its rehabilitation work with young orphaned and injured animals.
 Watch the youngest orangutans from behind one-way glass as they play in the nursery, and head out to the feeding platforms to spot older animals, who live wild in the reserve, venture in for a guaranteed source of food.

 From there, longboats wait to glide you through some of the wildlife hotspots of the Kinabatangan River.
 Cruise along at a leisurely place, watching the banks for glimpses of Borneo’s diverse wildlife making its way down to the water’s edge.
 Alternatively, jump into a jeep and head deep into the towering rainforests of the Danum Valley to spend immersive nights in the rainforest and wander high in the canopy along treetop walkways...